 - C1.
 Review and comment on proposed or existing legislation to ensure the legislation meets the ongoing legal and policy requirements for the government.
-Intermediate level work includes low to medium complexity projects and assisting senior lawyers with more complex legislative projects. - Provide legal and related strategic advice on proposed changes to acts and regulations - Identify legislation that requires amendment - Identify legal issues and propose solutions - Work with legislative counsel in the Legislative Counsel Office within LSD and/or with Legal and Legislation Initiatives within Resolution and Court Administration Services - C2.
-Draft and review of legal documents such as contracts, grants and other agreements, as well as statutory instruments.
-Intermediate level work involves applying acquired experience to draft and review low to medium complexity documents, and assisting senior lawyers with more complex drafting and review. - Draft, negotiate, and review contracts and other agreements - Advise on competitive processes - Work with business units and subject matter experts to articulate required content - Provide advice and recommendations to ministries about how to proceed - Draft documents in alignment with GoA requirements, identifying and resolving issues and conflicts - Review documents prepared by other colleagues and provide constructive comments
+Senior counsel work involves high complexity legislative projects and initiatives. - Provide legal and related strategic advice on proposed changes to acts and regulations - Identify legislation that requires amendment - Identify legal issues and propose solutions - Work with legislative counsel in the Legislative Counsel Office within LSD and/or with Legal and Legislation Initiatives within Resolution and Court Administration Services - C2.
+Draft and review of legal documents such as contracts, grants, and other agreements as well as statutory instruments.
+Senior counsel work involves high complexity and novel agreements.
+Senior counsel also applies significant experience to be a resource to more junior lawyers. - Draft, negotiate, and review contracts and other agreements - Advise on competitive processes - Work with business units and subject matter experts to articulate required content - Provide advice and recommendations to ministries about how to proceed - Draft documents in alignment with GoA requirements, identifying and resolving issues and conflicts - · Review documents prepared by other colleagues and provide constructive comments